fpv-wtf/wtfos/README.md

 It includes anti-bricking measures, a [configurator](https://github.com/fpv-wtf/wtfos-configurator), a [package manager](https://git.yoctoproject.org/opkg/), a [service manager](https://github.com/davmac314/dinit) and a [vendor service modification framework](https://github.com/fpv-wtf/wtfos-modloader).

-You can support the project on [Buymeacoffe](https://www.buymeacoffee.com/fpv.wtf) and join us on our [Discord](https://discord.gg/3rpnBBJKtU).
+You can support the project on [Open Collective](https://opencollective.com/fpv-wtf/donate?amount=10) and join us on our [Discord](https://discord.gg/3rpnBBJKtU).

 ## Compatability
 wtfos-configurator officially only supports rooting on **V01.00.0606** firmware.
 It is compatible with: